elmtree-askmo/cloudcannon-app/content/learn/nursing/explain-the-function-of-agonist-medications-in-enhancing-receptor-activity.md

 url: /learn/nursing/questions/explain-the-function-of-agonist-medications-in-enhancing-receptor-activity
 score: -1.0
 related_article1:
+    id: 166440
+    title: >-
+        How do endogenous opioids function as the body's natural painkillers?
+    subject: Nursing
+    url: /learn/nursing/questions/how-do-endogenous-opioids-function-as-the-bodys-natural-painkillers
+related_article2:
     id: 166449
+    title: >-
-    title: How are controlled substances categorized based on their potential for abuse?
+        How are controlled substances categorized based on their potential for abuse?
     subject: Nursing
     url: /learn/nursing/questions/how-are-controlled-substances-categorized-based-on-their-potential-for-abuse
-related_article2:
-    id: 166439
-    title: What are prototype drugs, and why are they important in the study of opioid medications?
-    subject: Nursing
-    url: /learn/nursing/questions/what-are-prototype-drugs-and-why-are-they-important-in-the-study-of-opioid-medications
 related_article3:
-    id: 166442
+    id: 166443
-    title: Differentiate between opioid and non-opioid analgesics.
+    title: >-
+        What is the mechanism of action for common anti-inflammatory drugs?
     subject: Nursing
-    url: /learn/nursing/questions/differentiate-between-opioid-and-nonopioid-analgesics
+    url: /learn/nursing/questions/what-is-the-mechanism-of-action-for-common-antiinflammatory-drugs
 related_article4:
-    id: 166440
+    id: 166450
-    title: How do endogenous opioids function as the body's natural painkillers?
+    title: >-
+        What is patient-controlled analgesia (PCA), and what safety measures are associated with its use?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-endogenous-opioids-function-as-the-bodys-natural-painkillers
-related_article5:
-    id: 166448
-    title: What are the potential adverse effects of narcotic medications on the central nervous system?
-    subject: Nursing
-    url: /learn/nursing/questions/what-are-the-potential-adverse-effects-of-narcotic-medications-on-the-central-nervous-system
+    url: /learn/nursing/questions/what-is-patientcontrolled-analgesia-pca-and-what-safety-measures-are-associated-with-its-use
 ---

 &nbsp;